core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.
 For an example where this is not fulfilled, see {{Section 9.2.1 of I-D.ietf-core-observe-multicast-notifications}}.

-In addition, the following applies if the server intends to reply with multiple non-notification responses to a group request.
+In addition, the following applies if the server intends to reply with multiple responses, within the long exchange established by the corresponding request.

+In addition, the following applies if the request establishes a long exchange and the server intends to reply with multiple responses.

-* The server MUST store the value of the 'kid' parameter from the group request, and retain it until the last non-notification response has been sent.
-The server MUST NOT update the stored value of a 'kid' parameter associated with a particular group request, even in case the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).
+* The server MUST store the value of the 'kid' parameter from the request, and retain it until the last response has been sent.
+The server MUST NOT update the stored value of the 'kid' parameter associated with the request, even in case the client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).

-* The server MUST store the value of the 'kid context' parameter from the group request, and retain it until the last non-notification response has been sent, i.e., beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
-That is, upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the server MUST NOT update the stored value of a 'kid context' parameter associated with a particular group request.
+* The server MUST store the value of the 'kid context' parameter from the request, and retain it until the last response has been sent, i.e., beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
+That is, upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the server MUST NOT update the stored value of a 'kid context' parameter associated with the request.

-### Supporting Observe ### {#ssec-verify-request-observe}

-If Observe {{RFC7641}} is supported, the following holds for each newly started observation.

-* The server MUST store the value of the 'kid' parameter from the original Observe request, and retain it for the whole duration of the observation.
-The server MUST NOT update the stored value of a 'kid' parameter associated with a particular Observe request, even in case the observer client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).

-* The server MUST store the value of the 'kid context' parameter from the original Observe request, and retain it for the whole duration of the observation, beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
-That is, upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the server MUST NOT update the stored value associated with the ongoing observation.

 ## Protecting the Response ## {#ssec-protect-response}